 Built across from Atlanta's premier cultural institutions and two of its most celebrated architectural gems, buildings by Richard Meier and Renzo Piano at the High Museum of Art, One Museum Place offers distinctive residences at a most distinguished address.

-One Museum Place, a project of John Wieland Homes & Neighborhoods Inc. and OvertonMurphy Interests LLC, is to be built at 1301 Peachtree St., across from the High Museum of Art.
+One Museum Place, a project of John Wieland Homes & Neighborhoods is built at 1301 Peachtree St., across from the High Museum of Art.
 The project includes a 100-unit condo building with 10,000 square feet of retail space and 15,000-square-foot art gallery.

 Construction of One Museum Place is expected to begin after Labor Day with completion in late 2009, said Lynn Vicchiolla, pre-sales manager for John Wieland Homes & Neighborhoods.